Russell S. Drago

 Russell Stephen Drago (November 5, 1928 – December 5, 1997) was an American professor of inorganic chemistry.
 He mentored more than 130 PhD students, authored over a dozen textbooks and four hundred research documents, which have been published in several languages.
-He filed 17 process patents. and established the Florida Catalysis Conference Foundation, Inc.
+He filed 17 process patents.

 Personal life

 Russell S. Drago was born November 5, 1928, in Montague, Massachusetts to Stephen R. Drago and Lillia Mary Margret (Pucci) Drago.

 In 1950, Drago married Ruth Ann Burrill (January 29, 1929 – November 9, 2013).
 They remained married for 47 years until his death.
 They had four children, Patti Kouba (Drago), Steve, Paul, and Robert.

 Career

-In June, 1950, Drago graduated with a BS degree in Chemistry from the University of Massachusetts Amherst.
+In June, 1950, Drago graduated with a BS degree in chemistry from the University of Massachusetts Amherst.
 After he completed his time with the U.S. Air Force, he enrolled at Ohio State University under the GI bill, completing his Ph.D. degree on December 17, 1954, under Professor Harry Sisler.
 His thesis was entitled "Studies on the Synthesis of Chloramine and Hydrazine."

-In 1955, he was hired at the University of Illinois at Urbana–Champaign Department of Chemistry, where he remained until 1982.
+Subsequently he was a member of the chemistry faculty at the University of Illinois at Urbana–Champaign, where he remained until 1982.
 In 1966, he published the textbook Physical Methods in Inorganic Chemistry.
-In 1982, he moved to the University of Florida as Graduate Research Professor of Chemistry.
+In 1982, he moved to the University of Florida.